tareqaminul/f5academy-gwapi-nginx-gateway-fabric/README.md

 To overcome the limitations of traditional ingress controllers better, the Kubernetes community has introduced the Gateway API.
 This is a new, forward-looking, standards-based approach to service networking.
 Unlike the more rigid Ingress, the Gateway API provides greater flexibility, role-specific functionalities, and a comprehensive set of features.
 It encourages collaboration among platform engineers, developers, and security teams by supporting advanced capabilities such as TLS offloading, traffic splitting, and smooth integration with service meshes.

+In short, the Gateway API is a paradigm shift in traffic management.

+Hyperlinks:
+🚀 Deploy
+⚙️ Config
+🧪 Testing
+🛡️ Security
+🧵 Logs
+🔧 Debug
+📘 Docs

 ## NGINX Gateway Fabric - F5 NGINX Implementaion of Gateway API
 NGINX Gateway Fabric provides an implementation of the Gateway API using NGINX as the data plane.
 The goal of the project is to implement the core Gateway APIs needed to configure an HTTP or TCP/UDP load balancer, reverse proxy, or API gateway for Kubernetes applications.